 We understand that each printed item that represents your business is unique and that the paper these items are printed upon, impart part of that which you want to convey.
 Paper selection is also one of the key factors impacting both the cost and the final printed quality of your project.
 Because of this, we have included detailed information about the papers we use and the specifications of those papers, along with some general information about printing papers.
-If after reading this section, you still need more information and want to see first-hand the choices you have, we will mail you a FREE book with paper samples by clicking here.
+For instance, this guide should help you determine the appropriate brochure paper stock.
+If after reading this section, you still don't know the paper used for brochures or you still need more information and want to see first-hand the choices you have, we can mail you a FREE book with paper samples by clicking here.
 Also, we are always glad to talk with you and help you make the best paper selection for your print projects.

 Conquest Preferred Paper